Disability advocate on humour, invention and rebellion

 At the time, disabled people were not encouraged to have a family.

 “Back in the day, disabled people when they married were expected to marry other disabled people and not have children.”

-Son, Glenn, arrived five years later.
+Son, Glenn, arrived five years after they married.

-John moved into the agricultural industry rising to the position of National Marketing Manager for Ambreed, a position he held for 18 years.
+John moved into the agricultural industry rising to the position of national marketing manager for Ambreed, a position he held for 18 years.
 But a downturn in agriculture marked the start of a long career working and advocating in the disability sector.

 “I thought this is my opportunity to try something completely different.”